2014 United States Grand Prix: Background

 The press reported that the Sauber, Lotus and Force India teams had considered withdrawing from the race to signal to Formula One's commercial leaders about its financial state following Caterham and Marussia's non-participation in the race.
 Ecclestone said if two of those squads left the series then "that is what will happen" and teams should only participate if they were competitive.
 Force India team principal Bob Fernley stated discussions about a boycott were as a final recourse.
-Lotus owner Gérard Lopez said he had not heard about the proposed boycott and the team insisted that they would race.
+Lotus owner Gérard López said he had not heard about the proposed boycott and the team insisted that they would race.
 Vijay Mallya, the owner of Force India, severely criticised suggestions of a boycott six days after the race: "Who said that we wanted to boycott the race?
 Please tell me.
 If I am wrong, you educate me.
 I speak on behalf of Force India.
 I have never said that we are going to boycott, and I have clarified this in Austin.
 Why would we?
 We have come to go racing."